Franklin Delano Roosevelt Park: Environment

 The Pennsylvania Audubon Society has designated the park as an Important Bird Area (IBA).
 Birds that have natural habitats to watch for in the park are shovelers, gadwall, wigeon, ring-necks, bufflehead, redhead, scaup, ruddys, pintail, pied-billed grebes, snow geese, Canada goose, and herons.

 Important Bird Area (IBA)

-The National Audubon Society of Pennsylvania has noted that FDR Park is one of the best places in Philadelphia to observe birds.
-This is because it contains a variety of habitats, including wetlands and waterways.
+The National Audubon Society of Pennsylvania has noted that FDR Park is one of the best places in Philadelphia to observe birds because it contains a variety of habitats, including wetlands, and waterways.
 Among bird categories, the park is best known as a place to observe waterfowl, as many various species can be seen there during their migrations.

 In addition to mallards and Canada geese, the park attracts large numbers of northern shovelers, gadwall, and American and Eurasian wigeon; redhead, lesser and greater scaup; bufflehead; ruddy ducks; northern pintail; green-winged teal; hooded mergansers; ring-necked ducks, American black ducks, and other rarer duck species.
 Also seen at the park are pied-billed grebe, double-crested cormorants, American coots and other kinds of non-duck waterfowl.
 Many other birds may also be seen, from warblers to raptors.